How Does Surveillance Work in Costa Rica?

 Legal Client-Provided Location Sources

-- AirTags: On your own property (your car, your bag given to spouse)
+- AirTags — on your own property (your car, your bag given to spouse)

-How We Use Client-Provided Intel
+How Client-Provided Intel Is Used

 GPS-Stamped Evidence Explained